 "We played very well, we created a lot of opportunities, we hit the post a lot.
 We were getting a little anxious but thankfully we managed to score in the second half," he said.

-Despite their ill fortune for large parts of the game, Portugal coach Paulo Bento expressed his satisfaction that his side maintained their focus and also looked forward to the next round of fixtures.
+Despite its ill fortune for large parts of the game, Portugal coach Paulo Bento expressed his satisfaction that his side maintained its focus and also looked forward to the next round of fixtures.